-- Investigator identification and recruitment; - Regulatory approvals to initiate study sites; - Patient population size; - The nature of the protocol to be used in the trial; - Patient proximity to clinical sites; - Eligibility criteria for the trial; - Patient willingness to participate in the trial; - Discontinuation rates; and - Competition from other companies' potential clinical trials for the same patient population.
+- Investigator identification and recruitment; - Regulatory approvals to initiate study sites; - Patient population size; - The nature of the protocol to be used in the trial; - Patient proximity to clinical sites; - Eligibility criteria for the trial; - Patient willingness to participate in the trial;

+- Discontinuation rates; and - Competition from other companies' potential clinical trials for the same patient population.

-Delays in patient enrollment for our clinical trials could increase costs and delay commercialization and sales, if any, of our products.
+Delays in patient enrollment for our clinical trials could increase costs and delay commercialization and sales, if any, of our products and, with respect to our ENCORE trial, delay or restrict our ability to commercialize ARIKAYCE in the broader population of patients with MAC lung disease.
 Once enrolled, patients may elect to discontinue participation in a clinical trial at any time.
 If patients elect to discontinue participation in our clinical trials at a higher rate than expected, we may be unable to generate the data required by regulators for approval of our product candidates.